History of the Sego Lily Center for the Abused Deaf

 In 2007, Stephanie Lowder Mathis was named Director of the Rural Program.
 SLCAD continued to rely on trained volunteer advocates to assist victims and survivors along the Wasatch Front and in other areas not covered by the Rural Grant.
 Prior Board members who had dedicated many hours to supporting Sego Lily activities assisted Joene Nicolaisen as the volunteer Executive Director until December 2011.
 Stephanie Lowder Mathis was designated Executive Director in January 2012.
 SLCAD has now spent several hours to the cause of protecting the Deaf community's safety.

-The aim of SLCAD is to provide culturally accessible services, advocacy, and education in order to establish a safe and empowered community for Deaf, hard of hearing, and deaf-blind persons.
-The staff at SLCAD works hard to provide Deaf victims the tools they need to make decisions and advocate for themselves, while also communicating with them in a culturally and linguistically sensitive manner.
+SLCAD aims to provide culturally accessible services, advocacy, and education to establish a safe and empowered community for Deaf, Hard of Hearing, and Deaf-Blind individuals.
+The staff at SLCAD works hard to provide the survivors with the tools they need to make decisions and advocate for themselves while communicating with them culturally and linguistically sensitively.
 All of our advocates and volunteers must be able to communicate in American Sign Language and understand Deaf culture.
-At least 51% of the Board members are deaf or hard of hearing, and communicate ASL fluently.
-All services are culturally and linguistically appropriate as a result.
+At least 51% of the board members are Deaf or Hard of Hearing and communicate in ASL fluently.
+As a result, all services are culturally and linguistically appropriate.

-Building an accessible shelter, increasing counseling services, continuing educational workshops in schools and community centers, positive parenting training, and children and teen programs are among SLCAD's current and future goals.
+Building an accessible shelter, increasing counseling services, offering continuing education workshops in schools and community centers, providing positive parenting training, and offering children's and teen programs are among SLCAD's current and future goals.

-Building an accessible shelter, increasing counseling services, continuing educational workshops in schools and community centers, positive parenting training, and children and teen programs are among SLCAD's current and future goals.
+Building an accessible shelter, increasing counseling services, offering continuing education workshops in schools and community centers, providing positive parenting training, and offering children's and teen programs are among SLCAD's current and future goals.

 SLCAD Historical Timeline